geomagpy/magpy/magpy/gui/README_gui.md

 #### 2.1.2 Option 2: Using a basic python virtual environment

-- use virtual env from system python of your machine
+For using virtual environments from system python of your machine you will need to install "virtualenv".
+On a Debian/Ubuntu type machine you can do the following.
+If you are looking for a version specific install use something like sudo apt install python3.12-venv in case of python3.12:

+        sudo apt install python3-virtualenv

 - open a terminal
 - from the user$ prompt, create a new virtual environment called magpy